software-development-project-1/software-development-project-1.github.io/material/schedule.md

 # Schedule

-The course has weekly sessions on Fridays at 14:00 - 16:45 in class room 4012.
+The course has weekly sessions on Thursdays at 14:00 - 16:45 in class room 4012.
 Attendance on weekly sessions is _mandatory_.

 {: .highlight }